 In parnership with explore.org, you can watch puffins, razorbills, terns, and ospreys find mates, build nests, socialize and raise their chicks.

-And, the action really really heated up for the start of the 2013 nesting season, with a LOVE TRIANGLE that emerged between three Osprey on the nest.
-You can still check out the daily soap opera, and read more about it on this web site: http://www.mnn.com/earth-matters/animals/stories/live-webcam-uncovers-osprey-love-triangle - if you wonder who finally won over the dashing old-timer, Steve - Rachel (his flame from last year), or Trudy (the newcomer) - we are happy to say Rachel was the chosen one!
+The action really really heated up for the start of the 2013 nesting season, with a LOVE TRIANGLE that emerged between three Osprey on the nest.
+You can check out the story of what happened on this web site: http://www.mnn.com/earth-matters/animals/stories/live-webcam-uncovers-osprey-love-triangle - if you were wondering who finally won over the dashing old-timer, Steve (Rachel, his flame from the previous year, or Trudy, the newcomer) - we are happy to say Rachel was chosen!
 Speaking of Rachel, did you know she was named after Rachel Carson?
 Read Steve Kress's blog about Rachel Carson and the osprey named after her by visiting this web site: http://www.huffingtonpost.com/stephen-kress/the-legacy-of-rachel-carson_b_3333165.html

 The ARCTIC TERN CAM sits in the middle of the tern colony at Seal Island NWR.
 Watch the parents while they incubate and rear their fuzzy chicks.
 Adults migrate to the southern hemisphere and eventually settle into their winter home in the Weddell Sea of Antarctica.